VidyasagarMSC/shingling/README.md

-# shingling
+# Code for Shingling

-Code for Shingling
+The repository contains code for creating Shingles (words) and to calculate Jaccard Similarity.